LeoFuchs/SeSG/README.md

 ```

+### :rocket: SeSG Process

 ![alt text](https://github.com/LeoFuchs/SeSG/blob/master/images/process.jpg)

-To executing the SeSG, simply run some of the .py files present at the root of the directory.
+To executing the SeSG, simply run some of the `.py` files present at the root of the directory.

 ###  :runner: Quasi-Experiment Running

-There are three .py files that perform the SeSG, each with the ideal configuration to perform the experiment with a particular article.
+There are three `.py` files that perform the SeSG, each with the ideal configuration to perform the experiment with a particular article.

 ####  :one: Azeem et al.